Mte90/PyQT-Boilerplate/README.md

 PyQt-Boilerplate
 ================

 Boilerplate to create PyQt5/PySide6 software.
+Archived as today there are tons of articles and tutorial on how to start bouilding py qt applications compared when I started.

 Source to learn how to do it?
 Check [pythonguis.com](https://www.pythonguis.com/).